-It is noted that two sectors of use, i.e. the manufacture of pigments and dyes and the use as catalysts, which according to the description of the exposure scenarios involve the use of cobalt salts exclusively in liquid form (and, in the case of the latter, in a fully closed system), present individual excess cancer risk levels above $10^{-3}$ .
+It is noted that two sectors of use, i.e. the manufacture of pigments and dyes and the use as catalysts, which according to the description of the exposure scenarios involve the use of cobalt salts exclusively in liquid form (and, in the case of the latter, in a fully closed system), present individual excess cancer risk levels above 10^{-3} .
 The Dossier Submitter has not been able to fully elucidate the sources of exposure in these two sectors, where the conditions of use (liquid forms and closed systems) would anticipate lower levels of exposure and excess cancer risk values.
 As part of the stakeholder consultation, a company using cobalt sulphate in the manufacture of pigments reported that they had substituted the use of cobalt sulphate in powder form for aqueous solutions to reduce worker exposure.
 Unfortunately no measurements of the levels of worker exposure to cobalt before and after the substitution were provided and therefore the impact of using liquid forms instead of powder forms in the resulting cancer risk levels is not quantified.
-Nevertheless the potential for excess cancer risk levels in the range of $10^{-3}$ and above for activities involving exclusively liquid forms is recognised by the Dossier Submitter.
+Nevertheless the potential for excess cancer risk levels in the range of 10^{-3} and above for activities involving exclusively liquid forms is recognised by the Dossier Submitter.

 The Dossier Submitter notes that the registrants present a calculation of excess cancer risk for individual tasks and activities as an appendix to the Chemical Safety Report and that it results in values that are two orders of magnitude lower than those estimated by the Dossier Submitter.
 The reasons for the deviation are twofold.
 Firstly the registrants apply the doseresponse derived by RAC only to the respirable fraction, and the ratio of the inhalable fraction to the respirable fraction assumed is 10.
-Secondly the registrants' excess lifetime cancer risk n.a.: not applicable (the use does not involve the use of cobalt salts in solid forms or electroplating according to the exposure scenarios of the registration dossiers).
+Secondly the registrants' excess lifetime cancer risk values are based on the typical exposure levels instead of the RWC (reported in the exposure scenarios).
+Further explanation on the differences between the risk assessment performed by the registrants and the Dossier Submitter are presented in section B.10.
+As a general conclusion, the Dossier Submitter considers that the risk assessment performed by the registrants significantly underestimate the risks resulting from the manufacture and use of the cobalt salts.